You may have seen ETFs that track these different indices: the S&P 500 and MSCI World Index.

 There are many S&P 500 ETFs listed on the LSE as there are both accumulating and distributing ETFs!

-MSCI World has lesser investing options
+MSCI World has less investing options

 There are fewer exchanges where you can purchase an ETF that tracks the MSCI World Index.
 Here are some of the more popular ones: